 We offer an attractive range of benefits is to all our staff for both their work and personal life:

-- Competitive basic salary for all roles.
+- Competitive basic salary for all roles with eligibility for pay review for permanent staff on passing probation.
 Commercial roles may also attract bonus schemes

-- Annual pay reviews, in 2019 all permanent staff received at least 3.5%
+- Annual pay reviews, in 2022 most permanent staff received at least 3.5%

-- A group pension scheme based on a matched contribution of up to 7% of salary, plus access to paid advice sessions with an independent financial advisor
+- A group pension scheme based on a matched contribution of up to 7% of salary

 - Annual leave entitlement of 25 days, plus all public holidays